John Tembo: 2009 presidential election

 Parliament initially refused to recognize Tembo as Leader of the Opposition, but in late August 2009 the High Court ordered it to do so on an interim basis.

 As MCP President, Tembo opposed the government's move to change the national flag in mid-2010, arguing that the government was "playing with serious matters of the state and the constitution put up by our forefathers."

 At a party convention held in August 2013, delegates overwhelmingly opposed, through a voice vote, changing the MCP's constitution to allow Tembo to stand for a third term as MCP President.
 Lazarus Chakwera was then elected to succeed Tembo on 10 August 2013.
 Handing over the party leadership to Chakwera on 11 August, Tembo urged party members to unite behind his successor: "He is the only hope MCP and Malawi has to restore the development we have been dreaming about".
 Saying that he intended to retire from politics, Tembo reflected on his age: "Yes, I am old.
 Most of my friends died.
 But everyone's life is in God's hands."
 Later in the month, Tembo said that he intended to spend his retirement "reading, writing, and farming", although for the time being he continued to serve as an MP and as Leader of the Opposition.
 He denied that the MCP delegates had been opposing him when they refused to change the party constitution, saying that he had previously expressed his wish to retire and that the delegates had therefore simply honored his wishes.

 After a parliamentary career dating back more than 50 years, Tembo confirmed on 22 September 2013 that he would not stand for re-election as the MP for Dezda South in the 2014 parliamentary election.

-Personal life
+Personal life and death

-He was married to Ruth Tembo, who predeceased him.
-He is the father of Chimwemwe Dudu, John Jr, Thabo Themba, and Dalitso.
+Tembo was married to Ruth Tembo, who predeceased him.
+He is the father of Chimwemwe Dudu, John Jr, Thabo Themba, Dalitso and Annabel Mtalimanja.

+John Tembo died of pneumonia on 27 September 2023, at the age of 91.